 About Solana (SOL)

-Solana is a blockchain founded in 2017 by Anatoly Yakovenko with a unique Proof of Stake consensus mechanism.
-The Solana network concentrates on high transaction throughput and fast processing times.
-It achieves this via its Proof of History technology.
-Solana claims to be able to process around 50,000 transactions per second, making it one of the fastest in the industry.
+The Solana network focuses on high transaction throughput and short processing time, which it achieves via its Proof-of-History (PoH) technology.
+Solana claims to be able to process 65,000 transactions per second, making it one of the fastest in the industry.

-The Solana blockchain linearly hashes transactions to create a verifiable order of all the network's activity to reach these speeds.
-Because of this, there's no need to rely on a block creator's timestamp or for network validators to check transactions have occurred in the correct order.
+The Solana blockchain linearly hashes transactions to create a verifiable order of all the network's activity in order to reach the aforementioned speed.
+Because of this, there's no need to rely on a block creator's timestamp, or for network validators to check the transaction order.